Walluri/dva/README.md

 2. EC2 User Data
    - bootstraping instance means - launching commands when the machine starts.
    - This can be done with **EC2 User data** script.
-   - when does this script run ? : It runs only once at the instance first launch.
+   - when does this script run ? : It runs only once at the instance **first launch**.
    - What do you want to do in the script ? : install updates, install software, download files from the internet.
    - Note : EC2 user data script runs with the root user.